 The Missouri Department of Revenue may suspend/revoke your license if you break the Missouri DWI law.

 One is subject to a license suspension of ninety days for a first-offense DWI.
 For the second DWI offense, one is subject to receive a one-year driver’s license suspension, and for the third offense DWI, a driver can face even more years of license suspension.

 Drivers of a commercial motor vehicle convicted of a DWI offense are also subjected to receive two points on their Missouri driving record and get their license suspended for a year.

-In recent years, several changes have been made to the law regarding alcohol-related driving offense convictions.
-Your charges’ severity and consequences all depend on several factors, but a significant element to consider is whether you have had any prior convictions in your records.
+Several changes have been made to the law regarding alcohol-related driving offense convictions in recent years.
+Your criminal penalties depend on several factors, but a significant element to consider is whether you have had any prior DWI convictions in your records.

 For a Class A misdemeanor, the jail time is one year with fines of up to $2,000, a license suspension of up to one year, or further penalties.
 However, if a person is injured while driving under the influence, they will likely be charged with a Class E felony.